 My initial trials of the W3EDP were using an MFJ-901B antenna tuner and Heathkit HM-9 SWR bridge.
 I was able to successfully use the the W3EDP on 20m and 40m over the year that I experimented with it, on several operating events as well as on two trips away from home.
 Following the recommendations (article) of Charlie Lofgren, W6JJZ, I tried configuring my W3EDP such that the 17' wire was half of a parallel feedline, using 0.75" x 1.5" sheet styrene pieces as separators.
 However, when I tried this arrangement as an Inverted-L (using a sliding "button" insulator on the radiating element) from a cabin on Presque Isle, Michigan, I had trouble getting a good match on 20 and 80 meters.
 On subsequent trials with the 17' counterpoise lying on the ground it tuned easily on 20 and 40 meters, but I couldn't get a match on 80 meters.
 Clearly, the W3EDP/MFJ-901B antenna system was not the ideal all-band antenna system.

-My current version of the W3EDP is made of teflon-coated wire and the 85' portion is wound onto an inexpensive plastic camping-style clothesline reel (photo).
+My current version of the W3EDP has the 85' end-fed wire wound onto an inexpensive plastic camping-style clothesline reel (photo).

-Following Charlie Lofgren's recommendation to keep the 17' wire off the ground to improve efficiency, I will soon make plexiglass feedline-insulators to enable me to easily configure the 17' wire as half of a parallel-feedline.
+Following Charlie Lofgren's recommendation to keep the 17' wire off the ground to improve efficiency, I plan to make plexiglass feedline-insulators to enable me to easily configure the 17' wire as half of a parallel-feedline.